 Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 2 Assessments and observations suggest disadvantaged pupils generally have greater difficulties with phonics than their peers in Reception and Key Stage 1.
-Phonics attainment data has been on a downward trend during the period of reported data. (last reported 2019) 3 Internal assessments indicate that writing attainment among disadvan- taged pupils is significantly below that of non-disadvantaged pupils.
-Dis- advantaged pupils have been further impacted by partial school clo- sures to a greater extent than for other pupils.
-These findings are sup- ported by national studies.
-86% of disadvantaged pupils are working below age-related expecta- tions compared to 29% of non-disadvantaged pupils.
-4 Internal assessments indicate that reading attainment among disadvan- taged pupils is significantly below that of non-disadvantaged pupils.
-Dis- advantaged pupils have been further impacted by partial school clo- sures to a greater extent than for other pupils.
-These findings are sup- ported by national studies.
+Phonics attainment data has been on a downward trend during the period of reported data. (last reported 2019) 3 Internal assessments indicate that writing attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
+Disadvantaged pupils have been further impacted by partial school closures to a greater extent than for other pupils.
+These findings are supported by national studies.
+86% of disadvantaged pupils are working below age-related expectations compared to 29% of non-disadvantaged pupils.
+4 Internal assessments indicate that reading attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
+Disadvantaged pupils have been further impacted by partial school closures to a greater extent than for other pupils.
+These findings are supported by national studies.
 71% of disadvantaged pupils are working below age-related expectations compared to 27% of non-disadvantaged pupils.
-5 Our observations and pupils voice have shown that all pupils have worries since returning to school following the last lock-down.
-We have identified that our disadvantaged pupils do not take up enrichment activities such as sports clubs and music tuition.
-6 Our attendance data over the last year indicates that attendance among disadvantaged pupils has been 91.8% - 4.1% lower than for non-disadvantaged pupils.
-2.9% of disadvantaged pupils have been late during the year resulting in missing the start of the school day.
+5 SEND.
+A significant proportion of our disadvantaged pupils also have SEND needs relating to 1 or more areas of the code of practice.
+These pupils are support in class and by our SEN/SMHL Assistant in school.
+In many cases the emotional needs of the children are not being met which then impacts on their ability to make accelerated progress against their targets.
+There is often an emotional barrier to their learning.
+6 Our attendance data over the last year indicates that attendance among disadvantaged pupils has increased from 91.8% to 95.8% however this is still lower than for non-disadvantaged pupils (95.8%).
+22% of disadvantaged pupils have been late during the year resulting in missing the start of the school day.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
+7 Pupil Premium pupils are often limited in their wider experiences and participation in activities outside school including sports activities, participation in community groups and visiting other areas of interest.